drothermel/dr_gen/experiment_analysis_refactor_agent_prompt.md

 # Agent Prompt for Experiment Analysis Refactor

 ## Current Progress
-Last Completed: Commit 8 - test: Directory-based run loading and error resilience Next Up: Commit 9 - Add Polars DataFrame builders
+Last Completed: Commit 14 - test: Hyperparameter and metric analysis functions Next Up: Commit 15 - Add analysis configuration model

 ## Task Overview
 You are implementing a refactor of the experiment analysis system according to the plan in `experiment_analysis_refactor_plan.md`.
 This refactor replaces the complex class hierarchy with Pydantic models and Polars DataFrames for better performance and maintainability.